githubramaadiga/bambootoxicity/README.md

 Unsupervised Clustering by K-means in Machine Learning

 K-means clustering is one of the simplest and popular unsupervised machine learning algorithms.
 Machine learning algorithms were applied to process the learning data.
 The K-means algorithm in data mining starts randomly selected centroids, every cluster, and then performs iterative calculations to optimize the positions of the centroids.
+Feature extraction was performed using principle component analysis.
 Scikit-learn library was used to process data.
 K-means clustering for classification has been applied successfully using scikit module in Python.